Fee-Based Financial Planning

 Life insurance can also be more than a safety net.
 Depending on the type of life insurance, it can also be the foundation for a sound financial strategy.
 With permanent life insurance, for example, as you pay premiums, the policy accumulates cash value that grows tax deferred and can become a source of funding you can utilize to help meet your financial goals.*

-If you’re a business owner, offering life insurance as part of a comprehensive benefits package will help you recruit and retain valuable employees and give them the financial security they need while contributing to the success of your business.
+If you’re a business owner, offering life insurance as part of a comprehensive benefits package will help to recruit and retain valuable employees and give them the financial security they need while contributing to the success of your business.

 Life insurance can also minimize the financial impact felt by the death of a key contributor to your business.
 Its proceeds or cash value can be used to cover the potential loss of business or recruit a successor.